fuqixiu/WAWED_course/_sources/index.md

 2. _Thursdays_ are **practical workshops** focused on applying the principles of theoretical lecture to your own research with an opportunity to share with classmates and participating PIs.
 **Active participation** is crucial for both segments throughout the course as both are designed to be highly interactive.
 This course aims to empower each student to build mastery in the theoretical nuances of their own research.
 It is up to every student to truly apply the principles learned in the theoretical portion not only in the practical workshops, but in their own lab research and broader scientific careers.

-**Grading**: This is a P/F course.
+**Grading**: This is a P/F, 2 credit course.
 The course is considered passed based on attendance and participation.

 **Requirements**
 - **Attendance** and **participation** are required (**40%**).
 Students will be allowed up to one excused absence.
 A personal electronic device should be brought to class for in-device polls and exercises.